Wild Fruit for a Tart and Tasty Jelly

-In either its tall or short form, Oregon grape, Mahonia, is an evergreen shrub with prickly, holly-like leaves and bright yellow blossoms.
+In either its tall or short form (Mahonia aquifolium or M. nervosa), Oregon grape is an evergreen shrub with prickly, holly-like leaves and bright yellow blossoms.
 Though native only to the Pacific Northwest, from northern California to southern British Columbia, the plant is widely grown elsewhere for its beauty and its drought-resistance.
 I saw it growing in public beds all over Paris, often along with another Northwest native, red-flowering currant.

 In summer, Mahonia’s yellow flowers turn to blue berries that hang on the plant for several weeks.
 The berries are ready to pick when they’re uniformly dark.
 For three half-pint jars of jelly, you’ll want to collect about three and a half pounds of berries.
 Just slide your fingers down each bunch, and the berries will fall into your basket.

 It’s easy to extract the juice of Oregon grapes with a steam juicer.
 If you don’t have a steam juicer, simmer the berries, covered, with half their volume of water for fifteen minutes, mashing them after the first ten minutes.
 Drain the juice through a jelly bag—let the juice drip for several hours—and then boil it for ten minutes to reduce it a bit.
 From this point on, making jelly is quick and easy.

 3 cups Oregon grape juice